wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

 = 4.1.8.1 =
+* [Update] Renamed and reorganized some tabs under Settings to make them easier to understand
 * [Update] Added icons for Windows 10 and Microsoft Edge 12 browser (thank you, Romain Petges)
 * [Update] Top Outbound Links and other reports can now be added to the WordPress dashboard (thank you, Cole)
 * [Fix] One metric's description was misleading: it was supposed to be Pageviews per Visit, not Pages per Visit (thank you, Bperun)